 He said some words in humanspeak, kind and gentle words; she tried to talk back to him in little whines and snuffles, and he smiled.

 Then he straightened, and started to walk back into the walled area.
-He looked back at her with a question in his eyes, and then he beckoned with one hand.
+He looked back at her with a question in his eyes, and he beckoned with one hand.
 In that moment she knew that this man was her destiny.